electric-mike/very-good-plus-two/README.md

 ## Development

-To start development, run `npm run watch` **FIRST** to compile and watch; once webpack is done compiling, run `theme watch` in a separate terminal to connect to Shopify and allow these locally developed files to be watched and pushed to Shopify
+To start development, run `npm run watch` **FIRST** to compile and watch; once webpack is done compiling, run `shopify theme serve` in a separate terminal to spin up a local development environment.

 If we want to change the location website, simply modify the `config.yml` file, updating the `password`, `theme_id`, and `store` parameters to point to the correct store

 ## Production

-To build a production payload, run `npm run build`, and run `theme deploy` after it has finished to upload the payload to Shopify using `theme deploy`
+To build a production payload, run `npm run build`, and run `shopify theme push` after it has finished to upload the payload to Shopify